briansunter/site/site/blog/how-to-take-smart-notes-roam-research.md

     - roam
 ---

-By focusing on what is interesting and keeping written track of your own intellectual development, topics questions and arguments will naturally emerge without force
+By focusing on what is interesting and keeping written track of your own intellectual development, topics questions and arguments will naturally emerge without force.

 # How to Take Smart Notes Book + Roam
 [How to Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) by Sönke Ahrens describes a strategy to improve understanding, remember what you read, and generate new ideas by taking notes.